-Criteria

-Evaluation questions
+Criteria Evaluation questions

 Relevance IS THE UNPS DOING THE RIGHT THINGS?
 To what extent are the UNPS objectives aligned and been consistent with the needs, priorities, and policies of the PICT governments (including alignment to national development goals and targets, national plans, strategies and frameworks).
 How dynamic and responsive has the UNPS been to emerging and unforeseen needs, especially those of the most vulnerable, disadvantaged and marginalized groups?
 To what extent has the UNPS implementation taken on the findings and addressed recommendations of the 2019 Multi-Country Office Review?
 Effectiveness HAS THE UNPS ACHIEVED ITS Cooperation Framework: To what extent has the UNPS contributed effectively to provide greater clarity and transparency of results achieved and resources used?
 OBJECTIVES?
 IS THE UNPS DOING IT RIGHT?
 UN System Support What have been the benefits for the people and institutions targeted by the interventions, including the most vulnerable, disadvantaged, and marginalized population?
 Efficiency HOW WELL HAVE RESOURCES BEING USED?
 Does UNPS internal coordination reduce transaction costs and create efficiencies for UNCT members implementing the UNPS?
 Sustainability WILL THE BENEFITS LAST?
-What mechanisms, if any, has the UNPS planned for - and UNCT established - to ensure socio-political, institutional, financial and environmental sustainability?
-Coherence HOW WELL DOES THE UNPS FIT?
-To what extent has the UNPS implementation fostered coherence, through the promotion of synergies, interlinkages between its interventions, partnerships, external relations, and through its governance structures?
+HE to ensure socio-political, institutional, financial and environmental Coherence HOW WELL DOES THE UNPS FIT?
+IOW WELL DOES the promotion of synergies, interlinkages between its interventions,